rails/rails/guides/source/active_record_callbacks.md

 WARNING.
 Using both `after_create_commit` and `after_update_commit` with the same method name will only allow the last callback defined to take effect, as they both internally alias to `after_commit` which overrides previously defined callbacks with the same method name.
+In this case, it's better to use `after_save_commit` instead.

 ```ruby
 class User < ApplicationRecord